 If you are able to eat a healthy balanced diet, the general guidance is that you do not need to take additional vitamin or mineral supplements.
 If you have difficulties eating, your doctor might advise you to take an additional general multivitamin and mineral supplement.
-It’s important to check with them before taking supplements.
-Some are harmful if taken in high doses and can react with other medications and treatment for lymphoma.
+It’s important to check with them before taking any supplements.
+Some are harmful if taken in high doses and can react with treatment for lymphoma and any other medications.

 Are there foods I should avoid if my immune system is lowered?

-If your immune system is lowered, doctors may say you are ‘immunosuppressed’.
+If your immune system is lowered, doctors might describe you as being ‘immunosuppressed’.
 This makes you more vulnerable to infection.
-If you have human immunodeficiency virus (HIV) or if you have a low number of white blood cells (neutropenia), you are immunosuppressed.
-Speak to your medical team for advice about any foods you should avoid to reduce your risk of infection.
+If you have a low number of white blood cells (neutropenia), you are immunosuppressed.
+Speak to your medical team for advice about any foods you should avoid to help lower your risk of infection.

 Will sugar make my lymphoma worse?

-Eating a lot of sugar brings other health risks, however, including obesity, which is linked to the development of other cancer types.
+However, eating a lot of sugar brings other health risks, including obesity, which is linked to the development of other cancer types.
 A healthy diet means eating sugar in moderation.
 In general, sugary foods (such as cakes, biscuits and honey) provide little nutritional goodness and can lead to weight gain.
-If you are losing weight unintentionally, however, you may need to temporarily increase your intake of foods that are high in sugar and fat.
-Your doctor can advise you on this.
+If you are losing weight unintentionally, however, you may need to temporarily increase your intake of foods that are high in sugar and fat – your doctor can give you advice about this.

 Is it OK to eat a vegetarian or vegan diet?